Rangi42/polishedcrystal/README.md

 * Find and fix more bugs
    * Thick Club + Swords Dance Marowak Attack overflow
 * Catch all 251 Pokémon, including Celebi via the Japan-only GS Ball event
+* Add Glaceon, Leafeon, and Sylveon in the three unused Pokémon slots
+* Replace Cleffa and Igglybuff with Togekiss and Weavile
 * Mechanics:
    * Update base stats, learnt moves, and move and item mechanics to Gen VI
    * Physical/Special split from Gen IV